-[0092] The disclosed thermocouple module comprising many thin-film bismuth telluride thermoelectric elements may be used in this disclosed power source.
-The thin-film bismuth telluride thermoelectric elements may be deposed on, e.g., a flexible substrate.
-Such thermoelectric modules may thus be in the form of a rolled up strip of thin-film elements wound on a small reel or bobbin that forms the core of the device.
+[0111] The disclosed thermocouple module comprising many thin-film bismuth telluride thermoelectric elements deposed on, for example, a flexible substrate may be used in this disclosed power source.
+The thermoelectric module may be in the form of a rolled up strip of thin-film elements wound on a small reel or bobbin that forms the core of the device.
+The disclosed embodiment of the power source is readily scalable to higher power levels by increasing the number of thermoelectric elements on the roll.
+Many tens of thousands of thermoelectric elements may be incorporated in series and/or series/parallel arrangements to produce device electrical outputs of up to several of watts.

-[0093] Such embodiments of the TE power source are readily scalable to higher power levels by increasing the number of thermoelectric elements.
-For example, many tens of thousands of thermoelectric elements may be incorporated in series and/or series/parallel arrangements to produce device electrical outputs of up to several of watts.
-The ends of the reel may function as the hot and cold shoes of the thermocouple module.
-Heat pipes (or other forms of lowtemperature and high-temperature members) may be attached at ends of the reel to transfer heat through the thermoelectric module, e.g., from an air side to an in-soil side of the power source.
-The heat pipes may use, e.g., water as a working fluid, unless freezing conditions are to be accommodated.
+[0112] The ends of the reel may function as the hot and cold shoes of the thermocouple module.
+Heat pipes may be attached at the ends of the reel to transfer heat through the thermoelectric module, such as from an air side to an in-soil side of the power source.
+The heat pipes may use, e.g., water as a working fluid, unless freezing conditions have to be accommodated.
 In this case, methanol or other suitable liquids, such as other alcohols can be used.

-[0094] The outer surfaces of the air-side heat pipe (or other form of high-temperature member) may be coated with a material having a highly absorptive surface to maximize collection of solar radiation, as well as sensible heat from the ambient air.
-In certain embodiments, suitable, surfacetreated hot shoes are substituted for the air-side heat pipe.
-This embodiment may reduce an infrared signature of the deployed system.
-Insulation may be applied to a portion of the lower heat pipe (or other low-temperature member) to prevent heat leakage into it from relatively warmer soil near the surface.
+[0113] The outer surfaces of the air-side heat pipe may be coated with a material having a highly absorptive surface to maximize collection of solar radiation, as well as sensible heat from the ambient air.
+A suitable, surface-treated hot shoe may be substituted for the air-side heat pipe.
+This embodiment may include the advantage of reducing an infrared signature of the deployed system.
+Insulation may be applied to a portion of the lower heat pipe to prevent heat leakage into it from relatively warmer soil near the surface.

-[0095] Such an embodiment of the disclosed thermoelectric power source may nominally generate $330-\mu$ W of dc power with an output of 100 μ A at 3.3 V. A lower voltage device may be assembled with a suitable dc/dc inverter to achieve a 3.3-V output.
-For example, the inverter may comprise a silicon-based micro-electronic circuit.
-The TE power source may also incorporate a super-capacitor to provide energy storage to maintain mission functions when the temperature differential across the TE power source is lower than desirable, for example, less than 20° C.
+[0114] The disclosed thermoelectric power source embodiment may nominally generate $330-\mu$ W of dc power with an output of 100 μ A at 3.3 V. A lower voltage device may be assembled with a dc/dc inverter to achieve a 3.3-V output.
+The inverter may comprise, for example, a silicon-based micro-electronic circuit.
+It could also incorporate a super-capacitor to provide energy storage to maintain mission functions when the temperature differential across the TE generator is less than 20° C.

-[0096] Whereas the TE thermoelements, modules, arrays and power sources as well as the methods for making the same have been described with reference to multiple embodiments and examples, it will be understood that the invention is not limited to those embodiments and examples.
+[0115] Whereas the TE thermoelements, modules, arrays and power sources as well as the methods for making the same and applications for the same, have been described with reference to multiple embodiments and examples, it will be understood that the invention is not limited to those embodiments and examples.
 On the contrary, the invention is intended to encompass all modifications, alternatives, and equivalents as may be included within the spirit and scope of the invention as defined by the appended claims.